Llama in Peru

 • Cost: AUD 1571.18 (approx. USD 1194.99) per person.

-When I was in Peru, I stayed in Cusco city and Lima.
-And all the accommodations were booked on Booking.com website.
+When I was in Peru, I traveled to Cusco and Lima.
+All my accommodations were booked on Booking.com website.

 Cusco